basho/basho_docs/source/languages/en/riakcs/cookbooks/Usage-and-Billing-Data.md

 When a storage calculation starts, the first step is to obtain a list of known users of the system.
 Each user's record contains information about the buckets that the user owns.

 For each bucket that a user owns, a MapReduce query is run.
 The query's inputs are the list of the keys in the bucket (the input is `BucketName`, so the keys stay on the server).
-The query then has two phases: a map that produces tuples of the form `{1, ByteSize(File)}`&mdash;if *active*; nothing if *inactive*&mdash;and a reduce that sums those tuples element-wise.
+The query then has two phases: a map that produces tuples of the form `{1, ByteSize(File)}`---if *active*; nothing if *inactive*---and a reduce that sums those tuples element-wise.
 The result is one tuple whose first element is the number of files in the bucket and whose second element is the total number of bytes stored in that file.

 Only one bucket is calculated at a time to prevent putting too much load on the Riak cluster.
 Only one user is calculated at a time as well to prevent too large of a temporary list on the Riak CS node.